bart6114/jug.parallel/README.md

 ## Benchmarks

 Below (non-exhaustive) load tests have been done using [loadtest](https://www.npmjs.com/package/loadtest) on a MacBook Pro with a 2,5 GHz Intel Core i7 CPU.
-The requests for second (rps) was set to 1000.
+The requests per second (rps) parameter was set to 1000.

 | type         | concurrency | requests | duration (secs) | errors |
 |--------------|-------------|----------|-----------------|--------|